risqiutama/risqiutama.github.io/_pages/about.md

 * June 2024.
 I will serve as Senior Program Committee for AAAI 2025.
 * March 2024.
 1 paper is accepted to CHI.
 * June 2023.
 1 paper is accepted to IROS.
 * January 2023.
-I will be the Senior Program Committee for AAAI 2023 and 2024.
+I will serve as Senior Program Committee for AAAI 2023 and 2024.
 * October 2022.
 [Funding from Meta (Facebook) Research](https://research.facebook.com/blog/2022/9/announcing-the-winners-of-the-2022-meta-arvr-policy-research-request-for-proposals-for-the-asia-pacific-region/) is secured as co-PI!
 * August 2022.
 Funding from Monash Indonesia Seed Innovation Grant is secured for 2 projects.
 * July 2022.
 [1 paper](https://arxiv.org/pdf/2206.01589.pdf) is accepted to IROS.